mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-ip-protection.md

     -   Create simple interfaces with a limited feature set instead of over-engineering to support everything
     -   Remember that APIs with lots of options are much harder to use, so simplicity is key
     -   Limit API exposure, as it is easier to add more later than to retract interfaces
+    -   Apply proper naming and documentation for clarity and simple documentation
+    -   Consider the unhappy flow with the right validations and error handling

+For more details see: [Architect Adaptable Solutions](/appstore/creating-content/sol-architecting)

 ### 5.2 Hiding Implementations {#implementation}

+#### 5.2.1 Benefits as publisher

 Mendix supports the hiding of module implementations as a means to protect your IP.
-As a publisher, you can control which parts of the app model are visible and editable, and which parts of the app model are hidden from your customers.
-On top of the hidden model documents and elements, you can define an API to make it possible to reuse the functionality in other parts of the app.
-In this way, adaptable solutions can have a [common core](/appstore/creating-content/sol-architecting/#three-parts) shared across all customers which is protected, with a flexible shell on top of that which is customized for each customer, either by making model changes or by extending the app with entirely new modules that make use of the APIs of the common core.
+As a publisher, you can control which parts of the app model are visible and editable, and which parts of the app model are hidden from your consumers.
+On top of the hidden model documents and elements, you can define an API to make it possible to reuse and extend the functionality in other parts of the app.

+In this way, adaptable solutions can have a [common core](/appstore/creating-content/sol-architecting/#three-parts) shared across all customers which is protected, with a adaptable shell on top.
+The adaptable shell is customized for each customer, either by making model changes into the customizable core or by extending the app with entirely new modules.
+Both the customizations and extensions make use of the APIs of the common core.

 <!-- [TODO: add visual describing 80/20 rule with common core and flexible shell with model customizations & extensions] -->

+#### 5.2.2 Benefits as consumer

-Customers that adapt a solution with this kind of IP protection see only a well-designed API.
+Consumers of a solution with this kind of IP protection see only a well-designed API.
 This has the following results:

 -   Simplified customization and clarification of how and where to extend, because the customer only needs to know those APIs, and it clarifies how and where to extend.
-This also simplifies the
 -   Simplified usage of app services, connectors, and other modules, because the implementation details are hidden
 -   Reduced maintenance efforts, because hidden content cannot be altered (this also makes in-place upgrades easier, as there is no need to check whether customizations have been applied)